Finsbury Rifles: Interwar

 Despite their transfer to the RA, the personnel continued to wear their Finsbury Rifles cap badge.
 The 61st AA Bde formed part of 28th (Thames and Medway) Anti-Aircraft Group of 1 AA Division, but in May 1938 it joined a new 37th AA Bde based in North London.

 The TA's AA units were mobilised on 23 September 1938 during the Munich Crisis, with units manning their emergency positions within 24 hours, even though many did not yet have their full complement of men or equipment.
 The emergency lasted three weeks, and they were stood down on 13 October.
 With the expansion of the TA after the Munich Crisis, most units split to form duplicates.
 In the case of 61st AA Bde, 224 LAA Bty was expanded into a full regiment in October as 12th (Finsbury Rifles) Light Anti-Aircraft Brigade, Royal Artillery, with 33–35 LAA Btys and a new 44 LAA Bty formed on 16 January 1939, while 61st adopted 'Middlesex' as its subtitle and formed a new 272 Bty at Southgate on 1 November.
 On formation the new 12th LAA Bde chose to show its ancestral links to the Finsbury Rifles and KRRC by wearing a black KRRC button on the shoulder straps of their tunics and battledress blouses.
 On 1 January 1939 the RA adopted the more normal designations of 'regiments' for 'brigades'.
 By April 1939 272 Bty had left 61st AA Rgt to become the basis of a new 90th AA Rgt in 37th AA Bde.

-World War II
+Second World War

 Mobilisation

 In February 1939 the existing AA defences came under the control of a new Anti-Aircraft Command and 37th AA Brigade was transferred to a new 6th AA Division in May.
 In June a partial mobilisation of TA units was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA positions.
 On 24 August, ahead of the declaration of war, AA Command was fully mobilised at its war stations.